Skip to content

 FilePurpose

-capsem-core/src/net/mitm_proxy.rsConnection handling, HTTP forwarding, telemetry emission
+capsem-core/src/net/mitm_proxy/Connection handling, HTTP forwarding, telemetry hooks, and proxy pipeline

 capsem-core/src/net/cert_authority.rsCA loading, leaf cert minting, cache